jloOop/Boundary-Spin-Momentum-Filtering-Data/data/processed-summary-diagnostics-tables/README_S4_TimeWindow.md

 # S4 time-window and reflection diagnostics

-This folder contains compact CSV summaries for the Supplement S4 of the paper time-window bookkeeping and the related reflection / finite-guide-memory diagnostics.
+This folder contains compact CSV summaries for the Supplement S4 of the paper time-window bookkeeping and the related reflection / finite-guide-memory diagnostics, which tries to seperate early and late time passages.

 These tables are derived from the small JSON outputs of `diagnose_reflection_time_decomposition.py`.
 They are intended for GitHub readability: a reviewer can inspect the key numerical checks without downloading large raw `.npy` arrays.